Bayonet Division Command Team Open the Dialogue

 |0

-This work, Bayonet Division Command Team Open the Dialogue, by SFC Tony White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bayonet Division Command Team Open the Dialogue, by SSG Michael Armstrong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT